Wifsimster/datagamer-api-v2/README.md

 The problem is that no web site gives a free access to their database !
 Developers who want to set up video games web site need automatically to build a database.

-**This new version of the API is full REST, written in Node.js and run with a MongoDb database.**
+This new version of the API is full REST, written in Node.js and run with a MongoDb database.

-**Unlike the v1, this v2 automatically populate itself when users search for video games !**
+**Unlike the v1, this v2 automatically populate itself when users search video games !**

-**THIS V2 IS NOW AVAILABLE ONLINE at http://movie-discover.com:8084**
+**THIS V2 IS AVAILABLE ONLINE at http://movie-discover.com:8084/api**

 ## Table of Contents
 * [Authentication](https://github.com/Wifsimster/datagamer-api-v2#authentication)